tghsjtmk/tghsjtmk/README.md

 I'm a front-end developer from Yogyakarta, Indonesia

-I am experienced in website development since 2018 as a full stack developer I sometimes analyze software.
+I'm experienced in website development since 2018 as a full stack developer I sometimes analyze software.
 But now I'm also developing website applications using `VueJs/NuxtJs`.

 **I also can do ...**